"Power: why some people have it, and others don't": Notes

 Chapter 1

-- The world is not just. once you see that you won't expect the right things to happen to the right people by default.
+- The world is not just.
+Once you see that, you stop expecting the right things to happen to the right people by default.

-- the people who are powerful became that way because they strived to be powerful.
-They practice being powerful constantly without worring about failing.
+- People who are powerful often became that way because they strived to be powerful.

 - The path to getting power requires enhancing the egos of those around you.

-- Be memorable, stick out in some way. define what makes you successful and gives you an advantage over your peers.
+- Be memorable.
+Define what gives you an advantage over peers.

 - Care about what your boss cares about.
-Build a model of what their version of sucess is and work towards it.
-Ask directly and then act on it.
+Ask directly, then act on it.

-- Flattery works even in cases where it may seem insincere.
+- Flattery works, even when it may seem insincere.

-- Similar to the growth mindset, you need to believe that you can change before you can start to make changes. genetics or predisposition be damned.
+- You need to believe you can change before you can actually change.

 Chapter 2

-- Will and skill are the 2 most important factors in doing big things.
+- Will and skill are the two most important factors in doing big things.

 Chapter 3